robert-westenberger/knowledgebase/mocks-requirements.md

 * Icon representing "help"
 * Icon representing a web browser
 * Icon representing a terminal / command line
+* Icon representing an empty trash can
+* Icon representing a trash can with something inside it
 ## Mock Page 1
 * The **layout** of the mock should resemble the following screenshot of Windows 95.
 ![capture.png](/capture.png)